YimaPhilemon/MyUnityScripts/README.md

-# MyUnityScripts
+# MyScripts
 all just references

-[OPEN TO OPPORTUNITIES]
+[HIRE ME]

-Hello, I'm Yima Philemon, a highly skilled Unity 3D Game Developer and Level Designer with over 6 years of expertise in mobile VR, Unity3D, and Photon multiplayer.
+Hello, I'm Yima Philemon, a Unity 3D game developer, Flutter developer, level designer, c#, and dart programmer with over 6 years of expertise in mobile VR, Unity 3D, Photon multiplayer, and Flutter.
 I am passionate about joining your team and contributing to the success of your projects.

 Some Scripts I have worked on